Describes ShipStation's printing terminology, lists popular printers used with ShipStation, types of labels, and ShipStation's printing process.

 If you print using a standard desktop printer, you can print the labels using plain paper.
 However, you also have options for self-adhesive labels and integrated labels.

 Use Avery Half Sheet Self-Adhesive shipping labels or similar to print two labels per letter- or A4-sized sheet.
 Set your label document options to the 8.5" x 11" (2 per page) option.

-Use Peel Out!
-Shipping Label Sheets™ LS-U from Burris Computer Forms to print a label and its corresponding packing slip on the same sheet.
+Use All-in-One Shipping Labels from Burris Computer Forms to print a label and its corresponding packing slip on the same sheet.
 The label can be peeled off and attached to the package, and the packing slip included inside the box.

 You can print from ShipStation in two ways: Using ShipStation Connect or using a PDF viewer.

 The most efficient way to print is with ShipStation Connect.
 This requires ShipStation Connect to be installed and running on the printer workstation (the computer your printer is directly connected to).